NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

 I had already replaced the uart chip so removed the 1488 and 1489 and tested them, both were faulty!
 Decided to replace the uart and driver chips together in case one was blowing up the other.

 I removed the 8251, 1488, and 1489 chips from the printer channel to use in the main channel, but when tested the 1488 in this channel was faulty as well.

-I ordered some replacement 1488/1489 chips which fixed the final problem with the terminal!!!!!
+I ordered some replacement 1488/1489 chips and swapped the 8251 with the printer channel.
+This fixed the final problem with the terminal!!!!!
 I havent tested the printer channel but will probably never use it.

 Time for a beer :)